lambdaclass/webrtc-server/README.md

     * Username: username provided by the client executing the action.
     * OtherUsers: list of the rest of the usernames currently in the room.

+### server configuration

+* port: port used to serve the signaling server and the example client.
+* certfile: path to the certificate file for the signaling server and example client.
+* keyfile: path to the key file for the signaling server and example client.
+* hostname: name of the host where the app will be deployed.
+Will be used as the `auth_realm` for stun and to lookup the `turn_ip`
+* turn_ip: IP of the server where the app will be deployed.
+If not provided, will default to the first result of `inet_res:lookup(Hostname, in, a)`
+* idle_timeout: cowboy configuration for the websocket connections.
+By default will disconnect idle sockets after a minute (thus requiring the clients to periodically send a ping).
+Use `infinity` to prevent disconnections.

 ## Websockets API for signaling

 TODO